Sp0k/MySQL-Survival-Guide/README.md

 ```
 or
 ```
-mysql -u 'username' -p 'password'
+mysql -u 'username' -p
 ```
-Where <em>-p 'password'</em> is only required if the user
+Where <em>-p</em> is only added if the user has a password set.
+A
-has a password set.
+prompt will appear asking for the password.

 or<br>connectMySQL (Personal script)